Welcome to the Indiana Utility Regulatory Commission

 Notifications & Updates

-The 2021 IRP Contemporary Issues Technical Conference will be hosted as a three-part virtual workshop.
-The first workshop will be held on July 15, 2021 from 12:00 p.m. to 4:00 p.m.
-EDT.
+The 2022 IRP Contemporary Issues Technical Conference focusing on “Making Utility-Specific Resource Choices in a Changing Regional Market” will be hosted on Sept.
+22, 2022, from 10:00 a.m. to 3:30 p.m.
 This meeting is part of the Integrated Resource Planning process and is intended to address complex, and, often, cutting-edge issues.
 This meeting provides an opportunity for utilities, stakeholders, and the Commission and its technical staff to understand the complexity of various topics that have been difficult for utilities, stakeholders, and the Commission staff.

-The Technical Conference will be hosted via Zoom.
-The agenda, Zoom access information, and presentations as they become available, will be posted here.
+The Technical Conference will be hosted via YouTube.
+The agenda, YouTube link, and presentations as they become available, will be posted here.

 10-Digit Dialing for 219 & 574 Area Codes

 Beginning on Saturday, Apr.
 24, 2021, everyone in northern Indiana’s 219 and 574 telephone area codes is encouraged to start using 10 digits, rather than seven, to make local phone calls.
 (For example, callers should start dialing “219-555-5555” or “574-555-5555” instead of “555-5555.”)
 This will help everyone ease into the upcoming transition to mandatory 10-digit dialing for local calls within the 219 and 574 area codes.
 More information about 10-digit dialing, including the timeline for permissive and mandatory dialing, can be found here.